SLU Need-based Grants:

 SLU Legacy Grants:

-Legacy Grants are offered to incoming students who have had or currently have a brother or sister attending St. Lawrence or have had a parent or grandparent attend in the past.
+Legacy Grants are offered to incoming students who have had or currently have a sibling attending St. Lawrence or have had a parent or grandparent attend in the past.
 It is not need- or academic-based.
 This is a $2,500 grant for each of the four years totaling $10,000, disbursed over eight semesters.
 This grant is not awarded to siblings whose enrollment begins in the same semester, or to students eligible for the St. Lawrence employee tuition remission benefit.

 St. Lawrence Supplemental Grants: